machinelv/Inference-Kernels/README.md

 # Kernel Optimization

-This project aims to optimize LLM inference kernels in CPU and GPU.
+This project aims to optimize LLM inference kernels in GPU.

 The basic kernels include: